mycsphd/mycsphd.github.io/_drafts/ms-vs-phd.md

 ---

 A Ph.D. is about extend the boundary of human knowledge.
-A master degrees is about gaining deeper knowledge in a particular area of CS.
+A master degrees is about more about the current state-of-the-art in a particular area of CS.

 ## What is a Ph.D.?

-A Ph.D. provides the skills and an opportunity to develope new knowledge about computer science and communicate that knowledge to others.
+A Ph.D. provides the skills and an opportunity to develop new knowledge about computer science and communicate that knowledge to others.
 As you complete a Ph.D., you will create something fundamentally new (or as researches say "novel") that the world has never seen before.
-And you will share with the world what you learned in creating it by writing research papers and presenting your work to others.
+And you will share what you've learned with the world by writing research papers and presenting your work to others.

 The process or creating new knowledge is called "research" and research is the